 Specifically for the next generation of women leaders in the workplace, Leading Edge helps you create a successful path forward by teaching practical concepts and offering a hands-on practicum in the leadership skills you need.
 It offers opportunities to discuss how personal worldviews have an impact on how you show up at work.
 Leading Edge is targeted to high-performing women who are currently leading projects and/or people in the workplace.
-A minimum of four years professional experience is required.
+A minimum of four years of professional experience is required.

-Expert leadership trainer, Barbara Rapaport, of Real Time Perspectives, will guide Leading Edge participants through five, three-hour virtual sessions that incorporate reflective dialog, large- and small-group exercises, case studies/real-life scenarios, and experimentation through reflective practice.
+Expert leadership trainer, Barbara Rapaport, of Real-Time Perspectives, will guide Leading Edge participants through five, 3.5-hour sessions that incorporate reflective dialogue, large- and small-group exercises, case studies/real-life scenarios, and experimentation through reflective practice.

-Additionally, participants in last year’s Leading Edge told us that they wished there was more time for peer coaching during each session.
-They wanted more time to wrestle with real-time challenges in the workplace and get guidance and support from the cohort.
-We listened!
-For 2020 we are providing an additional benefit, participants will have the option to join in virtual coaching sessions using the platform, Zoom.
-These non-mandatory 60-minute sessions will build on what participants are exposed to in the bi-weekly, large group sessions to provide that added coaching support between in-person sessions.
+Additionally, based on participant feedback, we have added more time for peer coaching to wrestle with real-time challenges in the workplace to receive guidance and support from the cohort.
+These optional 60-minute coaching sessions will build on what participants are exposed to in the bi-weekly large group sessions to provide added coaching support between in-person sessions.